-Dr Peng Lei and Professor Ashley Bush, at Sichuan University in China and the Florey Institute of Neuroscience and Mental Health in Melbourne respectively, have been interested in a protein called tau for many years as it is known to play a leading role in Alzheimer’s disease progression.
+Dr Peng Lei and Professor Ashley Bush, at Sichuan University in China and the Melbourne Dementia Research Centre respectively, have been interested in a protein called tau for many years as it is known to play a leading role in Alzheimer’s disease progression.

 Using pre-clinical animal models of ischaemic stroke, the pair have now shown that the tau protein, which stabilises the cellular ‘train track’ that transports molecules around cells, is also involved in stroke.

 Dr Lei and Professor Bush have published their new findings in Molecular Psychiatry, showing that tau levels are markedly reduced following a stroke.
 One of the main functions of tau is to transport iron out of brain cells.
 Lower tau levels therefore lead to a build-up of iron in cells.
 This increase leads to brain cell death through a newly described molecular pathway, called ferroptosis, which depends on iron.

 Dr Lei, who performed the work, says “Excitingly, we were able to intervene following stroke with five different experimental drugs designed to either lower iron levels, or block the ferroptosis pathway.
 Although all the treatments helped prevent brain damage, the ferroptosis-inhibiting drugs performed the best, reducing the damaged area by more than half, with the animals functioning significantly better on tests of motor coordination and cognitive performance.”